nasa/cumulus/docs/deployment/postgres-database-deployment.md

 #### Provision user and user database

-If you wish for the module to provision a Postgres database on your new cluster and provide a secret for access in the module output, *in addition to* managing the cluster itself, the following configuration keys are required:
+If you wish for the module to provision a PostgreSQL database on your new cluster and provide a secret for access in the module output, *in addition to* managing the cluster itself, the following configuration keys are required:

 - `provision_user_database` -- must be set to `true`, this configures the module to deploy a lambda that will create the user database, and update the provided configuration on deploy.
 - `permissions_boundary_arn` -- the permissions boundary to use in creating the roles for access the provisioning lambda will need.
 This should in most use cases be the same one used for Cumulus Core deployment.